Grinseteddy/Example-Task-Management/Exercise 2/README.md

 #### 2.3 Endpoint To Get and Change A Document By ID

+- Define an endpoint to retrieve a document by its ID (get)
+- Define an endpoint to update a document by its ID (put)

 >***Tip:***\
 _Define a parameter where the ID can be given.